jacoblapworth/akahu-sdk-swift/src/react/textarea.md

 ```
 ### Validation

-Validation errors can be shown to the user by passing in the `isInvalid` and `validationMessage`.
+Validation errors can be shown by passing in the `isInvalid` and `validationMessage`.

 ```
 <XUITextArea